MartinLarsSvanteJohansson/SpiralWaves/README.md

 ---------------------

 # Project Description
-This is a implementational study of the reaction-diffusin model as described by Barkley **et al**.
+This is an implementational study of the reaction-diffusin model as described by Barkley **et al**.

 ![image](figures/eqn/eqn001.png)